appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 You can test your OAuth2 provider by trying to login using the [OAuth2 method](https://appwrite.io/docs/client/account#accountCreateOAuth2Session) when integrating the Appwrite Web SDK in a demo app.

 Pass your new adapter name as the provider parameter.
 If login is successful, you will be redirected to your success URL parameter.
 Otherwise, you will be redirected to your failure URL.

+> Please note that you do not need to commit the changes you made in the `console` module within appwrite, make a separate pull request in [`appwrite/console`](https://github.com/appwrite/console) repository with the console changes as mentioned earlier.

 If everything goes well, raise a pull request and be ready to respond to any feedback which can arise during our code review.